Index Protagonists | Railgun's Main Cast

 - Hero of Another Story: His high school teacher notes that he misses school to help people all the time (just like Touma), yet we've barely seen any of it.

-- Honor Before Reason: Despite having super speed and teleportation, he always announces his presence, attacks head-on, and refuses to attack from behind, saying that a true warrior wouldn't sink to dirty tactics.
+- Honor Before Reason: Despite having super speed, he always announces his presence, attacks head-on, and refuses to attack from behind, saying that a true warrior wouldn't sink to dirty tactics.
 This is also the reason why he sees no reason to learn how his powers work and how to properly fight.

 - Hot-Blooded: Everything is fighting with GUTS for him.